christivl/Rain-UK/README.md

 **Note**: Both of these plots can be seen interactively in the Google Colab notebooks (provided in the links in the "Usage" section).

+### Screenshots

+The following files are screenshots included in the Google Colab notebooks, which were added just for illustration when explaining some key concepts:
+1. API_limit.png
+2. geodf.png
+3. geonames_screen.png

 ## Future Work

 This project explores only a few ways to interpret weather data.
 There are many further possibilities, such as:
-- Comparison of the historic rainfall data with the weather predictions of the time
+- Comparison of the historical rainfall data with the weather predictions of the time
 - Comparative analysis of city-wise minimum, maximum and median temperature
 - The effect of climate change on the total precipitation per year and the median temperature